Uniminutoarduino/SmartLabsUniminuto-GOLC/README.md

 alt="Blocks-based programming" width="400" height="300" border="2" /></a>

 ## 1.2 Hardware
 We have developed a low-cost module in a 3D printer to emsamble the different hardware elements employed in each node.
-Also, each module (0-17) counts with a robotic arm with 2 Degree of Freedom (DOF).
+Also, each module (0-17) counts with a robotic arm with 2 Degree of Freedom (DOF) and several additional components as it will be described in table 1.

 <img src="https://user-images.githubusercontent.com/11606241/134497125-bb9c9359-bc7d-4bb7-937f-ba6ceebc54ae.jpg" width="300">
 <img src="https://user-images.githubusercontent.com/11606241/134495226-8488ba42-5131-460d-9ac9-fa17a9a82497.jpeg" width="300"><img src="https://user-images.githubusercontent.com/11606241/134495354-20166d25-2311-4edf-8eae-a30adc68fc31.jpg" width="300">